 \item We also provide a detailed analysis of the impact of various KAN parameters such as grid size and the degree of splines used in the univariate activation functions for ITE estimates.

 \end{itemize}

 We structure the rest of the paper as follows.
 The next section reviews related work and highlights key differences.
-Section~\ref{sec:problem-formulation} defines the problem formally.
-Section~\ref{sec:proposed-model} presents our proposed models and technical details.
-Section~\ref{sec:experiments} covers the baselines and compares them with KANITE on the $\epsilon_{\text{PEHE}}$ and $\epsilon_{\text{ATE}}$ metrics.
+Section~\ref{sec:problem-formulation} provides the technical details underlying the problem formulation.
+Section~\ref{sec:proposed-model} presents our proposed models and their technicalities in detail.
+Section~\ref{sec:experiments} covers the baselines and compares them with KANITE on the PEHE and ATE error metrics.
 Finally, Section~\ref{sec:conclusion} concludes the paper and suggests future research directions.